GES

 MSME Classification & Registration

-The MSME sector is classified based on investment in plant and machinery/equipment AND annual turnover (revised June 2020 — earlier classification was based on investment alone, with separate criteria for manufacturing and services).
-Current classification (both manufacturing and services): Micro Enterprise: Investment up to Rs 1 crore AND Turnover up to Rs 5 crore.
-Small Enterprise: Investment up to Rs 10 crore AND Turnover up to Rs 50 crore.
-Medium Enterprise: Investment up to Rs 50 crore AND Turnover up to Rs 250 crore.
-Both conditions (investment AND turnover) must be met.
-If either exceeds the threshold, the enterprise is classified in the higher category.
-The 2020 revision was significant: (1) Removed manufacturing-services distinction — unified classification addresses the blurring line between manufacturing and services in the modern economy.
-(2) Added turnover criterion — prevents misuse where enterprises would show low investment but have high turnover.
-(3) Raised thresholds significantly — previous micro limit was Rs 25 lakh (manufacturing), now Rs 1 crore.
-This brought many more enterprises into the MSME net, enabling them to access benefits.
-Udyam Registration: Launched July 1, 2020.
+MSMEs are classified based on investment in plant and machinery/equipment AND annual turnover (revised June 2020 — the earlier system used investment alone with separate manufacturing and services criteria).
+Current thresholds (unified for manufacturing and services): Micro — investment up to Rs 1 crore AND turnover up to Rs 5 crore.
+Small — investment up to Rs 10 crore AND turnover up to Rs 50 crore.
+Medium — investment up to Rs 50 crore AND turnover up to Rs 250 crore.
+Both conditions must be met; if either exceeds the threshold, the enterprise moves to the higher category.
+The 2020 revision was significant: (1) removed the manufacturing-services distinction — addressing the blurring line in the modern economy; (2) added the turnover criterion — preventing misuse where enterprises showed low investment but high turnover; (3) raised thresholds substantially (previous micro limit was Rs 25 lakh for manufacturing, now Rs 1 crore) — bringing many more enterprises into the MSME net for benefits.
+Udyam Registration: launched July 1, 2020.
 Self-declaration based on Aadhaar.
 Free, paperless, online.
 PAN and GST details auto-verified from government databases.
 Total registrations: 4.67 crore (December 2024).
-Of these: Micro — 96%, Small — 3.4%, Medium — 0.4%.
-Udyam registration replaced Udyog Aadhaar Memorandum (UAM) which had 1.1 crore registrations.
-The massive increase reflects both the simplified registration process and the expanded classification thresholds.
-For enterprises without PAN, Udyam Assist Platform (UAP) was launched in 2023 — allows informal sector enterprises to register and access benefits.
+Breakdown: Micro 96%, Small 3.4%, Medium 0.4%.
+Udyam replaced the Udyog Aadhaar Memorandum (which had 1.1 crore registrations) — the massive increase reflects both simplified registration and expanded thresholds.
+For enterprises without PAN, the Udyam Assist Platform (UAP, 2023) enables informal sector enterprises to register and access benefits.

 MSME Sector — Economic Significance

 India has an estimated 6.3 crore MSMEs (including unregistered).
-The sector's contribution: GDP: About 30% of India's GDP (Rs 100+ lakh crore).
-Manufacturing output: 33% of India's manufacturing output.
-Employment: 11.1 crore jobs (second largest employer after agriculture).
-Exports: 48% of India's merchandise exports — especially in textiles, gems & jewellery, leather, handicrafts, engineering goods, pharmaceuticals.
-Sectoral distribution: Agriculture and allied (8%), Manufacturing (31%), Trade (36%), Other services (25%).
-State distribution: UP (14.2% of MSMEs), West Bengal (14%), Tamil Nadu (8%), Maharashtra (8%), Karnataka (6%), Bihar (5.5%), Rajasthan (5%), Gujarat (4%).
-Employment intensity: MSMEs employ about 120 workers per Rs 1 crore investment — far higher than large enterprises (about 5 workers per Rs 1 crore).
+Sector contribution: 30% of GDP (Rs 100+ lakh crore), 33% of manufacturing output, 11.1 crore jobs (second largest employer after agriculture), 48% of merchandise exports (textiles, gems & jewellery, leather, handicrafts, engineering goods, pharmaceuticals).
+Sectoral distribution: agriculture and allied 8%, manufacturing 31%, trade 36%, other services 25%.
+State distribution: UP 14.2%, West Bengal 14%, Tamil Nadu 8%, Maharashtra 8%, Karnataka 6%, Bihar 5.5%, Rajasthan 5%, Gujarat 4%.
+Employment intensity: MSMEs employ about 120 workers per Rs 1 crore investment — far higher than large enterprises (about 5 workers).
 This makes MSMEs critical for employment-intensive growth.
-MSME vulnerabilities: (1) Credit gap: Total MSME credit demand estimated at Rs 69.3 lakh crore (IFC-Intellecap study).
-Actual formal credit: Rs 27 lakh crore.
-Credit gap: Rs 42 lakh crore — most MSMEs depend on informal sources (moneylenders, relatives) at 24-60% interest.
-(2) Delayed payments: Large buyers (including government departments and PSUs) delay payments to MSME suppliers — average delay of 90-120 days despite 45-day statutory limit under MSMED Act.
+Key vulnerabilities: (1) Credit gap — total MSME credit demand estimated at Rs 69.3 lakh crore (IFC-Intellecap); actual formal credit Rs 27 lakh crore; credit gap Rs 42 lakh crore — most MSMEs depend on informal sources at 24-60% interest.
+(2) Delayed payments — large buyers (including government and PSUs) delay 90-120 days despite the 45-day statutory limit under MSMED Act.
 MSME Samadhaan portal: 1.5 lakh complaints filed, Rs 34,000+ crore involved.
-(3) Technology and quality: Most MSMEs lack modern technology, quality certification (ISO, BIS), and R&D capability.
-(4) Market access: Limited access to domestic and international markets.
-Dependence on intermediaries who capture margins.
-(5) Formalisation: 95%+ MSMEs are micro enterprises, mostly informal — lacking GST registration, formal bank accounts, and digital infrastructure.
+(3) Technology and quality — most lack modern technology, ISO/BIS certification, and R&D capability.
+(4) Market access — limited domestic and international reach; dependence on margin-capturing intermediaries.
+(5) Formalisation — 95%+ are micro enterprises, mostly informal, lacking GST registration, formal bank accounts, and digital infrastructure.

 Credit Support — MUDRA, CGTMSE, ECLGS